scala/legacy-svn-scala/docs/android-examples/unlocking-android/README.txt

 2) We find a (possibly efficient) way to shrink the size of the Scala standard library by removing the library code not referenced by our Android application.
-Our current solution relies on YGuard, a free Ant-aware obfuscator tool; the result is size efficient while the proccessing is quite time consuming (to be improved e.g. using a compiler generated dependency list).
+Our solution relies on ProGuard, a free Ant-aware obfuscator tool written by Eric Lafortune; the ProGuard shrinker is fast and generates much smaller Java bytecode archives.

 Have fun!